 Research shows that individuals who have experienced PTSD are significantly more likely to engage in problematic substance use.
 Najavits documents that 80% of individuals who suffer from PTSD also struggle with substance abuse.
-Several links between PTSD and substance abuse exist which make addressing both simultaneously, very important.
+Several links between post-traumatic stress disorder and substance abuse exist which make addressing both simultaneously, very important.
 In both PTSD and substance abuse, individuals may experience the need for secrecy and a loss of control.
 Individuals may experience shame regarding trauma experienced or substances used and wish to keep the problem quiet for fear of judgment.
 Individuals may also experience a feeling of loss of control related to the inability to control substance use or related to a particular event or series of events one had no control over.

-In increasing safety, individuals gain greater control over their substance use and the intrusive symptoms of PTSD.
+In increasing safety, individuals gain greater control over their substance use disorders and the intrusive symptoms of PTSD.
 Individuals also gain greater self-compassion as they build an understanding that they reduce shame by decreasing the secrecy of the issues they are facing, because shame can only exist when secrets hold one hostage.

 The Seeking Safety Model

 The Seeking Safety model provides a structured session in both group and individual sessions.
 Each session includes: a check-in assessing current client state and unsafe behaviors/good coping experienced between sessions, and review of community resources utilized.
 Individuals are then presented with a quote relevant to the session topic.
-The session progresses into one of twenty-five topics, each of which are a coping skill applicable to PTSD and substance abuse.
+The session progresses into one of twenty-five topics, each of which are a coping skill applicable to trauma and substance abuse.
 Content of each session is categorized either as cognitive, behavioral, interpersonal, or case management.
 Individuals are provided with relevant worksheets and handouts about the topic presented and are encouraged to discuss and process that particular topic.
 At the close of each session, clients are asked to check-out and make a commitment for the upcoming week or time between sessions.
 If community resources are needed, these are made available at the close of session.
-Therapists utilizing the Seeking Safety model assess which topics are most relevant to the individual or group needs and may utilize all or some of the topics.
+Therapists utilizing the Seeking Safety model assess which topics are most relevant to the individual or group needs and may utilize all or some of the topics for positive outcomes.
 The therapist facilitating Seeking Safety may also extend topics over several sessions if needed as the structure is meant to be flexible and dependent on the needs of those participating.